HumanSignal/label-studio-ml-backend/label_studio_ml/examples/segment_anything_2_video/README.md

 # Known limitiations
 - As of 8/11/2024, SAM2 only runs on GPU servers.
 - Currently, we only support the tracking of one object in video, although SAM2 can support multiple.
+- Currently, we do not support video segmentation.
 - No Docker support

 If you want to contribute to this repository to help with some of these limitations, you can submit a PR.